Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/leicester-high-school-for-girls--11-plus--maths--9999--sample-paper-2_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-A school are collecting tokens for ‘free books’.
+A school are collecting tokens for 'free books'.
 Sarah brings $28$ tokens to school.
 Leena brings $13$ less than Sarah and Jane brings in $7$ more than Sarah.

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>A school are collecting tokens for ‘free books’.
+<pre class='language-latex'><code class='language-latex'>A school are collecting tokens for 'free books'.
 Sarah brings $28$ tokens to school.
 Leena brings $13$ less than Sarah and Jane brings in $7$ more than Sarah.
 </code></pre>
 </div>
 <ul class='subquestion lower-alpha'>